ovh/docs/pages/platform/databases/grafana_tuto_01_reverse_proxy/guide.es-es.md

 Regarding the NGINX configuration we are going to follow the [official Grafana documentation](https://grafana.com/tutorials/run-grafana-behind-a-proxy/).

-Create a configuration file in /etc/nginx/sites-enabled/ file:
+Create a configuration file in the `/etc/nginx/sites-enabled/` file:

 ```nginx
 # this is required to proxy Grafana Live WebSocket connections.